Gospel (band)

 Gospel is an American hardcore punk band.
 The band was formed in 2003 in Brooklyn, New York by guitarist/vocalist Adam Dooling, bassist Sean Miller and drummer Vincent Roseboom, with keyboardist/guitarist Johnathan Pastir joining the band in 2004.

 Gospel's debut album, The Moon Is a Dead World, was released in 2005 to positive reviews, though the band later broke up in late 2006 due to conflicts over the band's creative direction.
 The band reformed briefly in 2009 and attempted to work on new material, but disbanded again a year later.
 In 2018, the band reformed for a third time, and have since released a new studio album, The Loser, in 2022.

 Gospel have received notability and acclaim for their unique fusion of progressive rock and hardcore music, and The Moon Is a Dead World has retrospectively been seen as one of the greatest screamo albums of all time.

 History

 Formation (2003–2004)

-Gospel was formed in 2003 by Adam Dooling, Sean Miller and Vincent Roseboom, who were Brooklyn natives from working class backgrounds, and had lived together on Long Island.
+Gospel was formed in Brooklyn, in 2003 by Adam Dooling, Sean Miller and Vincent Roseboom, who had previously lived together on Long Island.
 The three members had been originally playing together in a late 1990s hardcore punk/screamo band called Helen of Troy.
 Compared to Helen of Troy's material, the band's song writing was more expansive, expanding beyond hardcore music and into progressive music.
-In order to help execute the stylistic changes in the band, Johnathan Pastir (also from Long Island) was added to the line-up in 2004 to play keyboards; Pastir had to learn how to play keyboards from scratch.
+To help execute the stylistic changes in the band, Johnathan Pastir (also from Long Island) was added to the line-up in 2004 to play keyboards; Pastir had to learn how to play keyboards from scratch.